A 428-bed student accommodation project in Waymouth Street, Adelaide, is helping set a new benchmark in energy efficient design.

 The student accommodation project in Adelaide's CBD is within walking distance of campuses for both the University of South Australia (UniSA) and the University of Adelaide.

-The Waymouth Street development will achieve a minimum 25 per cent improvement on energy efficiency compared with business as usual.
-This improvement will deliver a significant reduction in the building's carbon intensity, as well as lower ongoing energy costs.
+The Waymouth Street development was expected to achieve a minimum 25 per cent improvement on energy efficiency compared with business as usual, delivering a significant reduction in the building's carbon intensity, as well as lower ongoing energy costs.

 Adelaide has a significant student population, including more than 65,000 full time higher education students, according to the 2016 Savills' market report into Australian student accommodation.

 The same report found there were only 5,371 beds provided by universities and commercial operators in purpose-built student accommodation, catering for less than 10 per cent of enrolled students and illustrating the significant undersupply of this type of accommodation in Adelaide.

 The CEFC participation in the Waymouth Street project is another example of the CEFC focus on delivering clean energy solutions in Australian cities, as part of its Sustainable Cities Investment Program.

 South Australia, Housing, Property, Sustainable Cities, Universities, Energy efficiency